You are here

 Educator Effectiveness

-CDE worked with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.
-The rules and regulations promulgated by the State Board of Education allow LEAs the option to use the Colorado State Model Evaluation System or to create their own local system, as long as that system adheres to state statute and rules.
+The foundational premise of the Great Teachers and Leaders Act (Senate Bill 10-191) is that every child in every community deserves excellent classroom teachers and building leaders who are supported in their professional growth.
+To support school districts with implementation of educator evaluations, CDE worked with a variety of stakeholders to design, develop and pilot the Colorado State Model Evaluation System.
+Rules and regulations promulgated by the State Board of Education allow local education agencies the option to use the Colorado State Model Evaluation System or to create their own local system, as long as that system adheres to state statute and rules.
+The Educator Effectiveness Office offers support to all school districts and BOCES in implementing their educator effectiveness systems, whether the state model system or a locally created one.

 Passed in 2022, Senate Bill 22-070, the Kindergarten through Twelfth Grade Licensed Personnel Performance Evaluations Act, updated and refined educator evaluation in Colorado.
 Implementation of this statute, and the associated State Board rules 1 CCR 301-87, occurred in the 2023-24 school year.